IVSoftware/activity-shell-saf/README.md

-One of many ways to do this is to make a common base class for the application's Forms and use the `Application.OpenForms` collection to make an ad hoc form manager for it.
+One of many ways to do this is to make a common base `Form` class and use the `Application.OpenForms` collection to make an ad hoc manager for forms that inherit it.
 The one tricky thing when using `Show()` in repeated visibility cycles is that the `Close` method will destroy the window handle if called.
 For this reason, the `BaseActivity` class below will attach a canceller method to the `FormClosing` event and remove it when the application is shutting down.

+***
 **Minimal example with Flow Layout**
 - New forms will open to the right of visible forms.
 - Click [HomeIcon] to close _all_ child windows, leaving only the main window open.